 Drug channel companies have higher revenues than pharmaceutical manufacturers, so they rank higher on the Fortune 500.This results from quadruple-counting of prescription revenues within the channel.

-Six of the drug channel companies rank in the top 50 of the Fortune 500 list, while the highest ranking manufacturer (Johnson & Johnson) reached only #39.
-The revenues of the 12 largest pharmaceutical manufacturers on the Fortune 500 list range from $67.2 billion (Pfizer) to $5.5 billion (Celgene).
+Six of the drug channel companies rank in the top 50 of the Fortune 500 list, while one manufacturer (Johnson & Johnson) made the top 50.
+The revenues of the 11 largest pharmaceutical manufacturers on the Fortune 500 list range from $74.3 billion (J&J) to $7.2 billion (Allergan).
+In March 2015, Actavis acquired Allergan.
+Since Actavis is based in Dublin, neither company will appear on the 2016 Fortune 500.

-- Manufacturer A sells a pallet of WonderDrug to Wholesaler B. Manufacturer A reports the net revenue from the sale on its income statement.
+- A manufacturer sells a pallet of WonderDrug to a wholesaler.
+The manufacturer reports the net revenue from the sale on its income statement.

-- Wholesaler B sells a case of WonderDrug to Pharmacy C. Wholesaler B reports the net revenue from the sale on its income statement.
+- The wholesaler sells a case of WonderDrug to a pharmacy.
+The wholesaler reports the net revenue from the sale on its income statement.

-- Pharmacy C dispenses a WonderDrug prescription to a patient.
-Pharmacy C is reimbursed via a combination of the patient's copayment and reimbursement from PBM D. Pharmacy C reports the revenue from the prescription on its income statement.
+- The pharmacy dispenses a WonderDrug prescription to a patient.
+The pharmacy is reimbursed via a combination of the patient's copayment and reimbursement from PBM.
+The pharmacy reports the revenue from the prescription on its income statement.

-- PBM D reports the reimbursement paid to Pharmacy C as "Network Revenue" on its income statement.
+- The PBM reports the reimbursement paid to the pharmacy as "Network Revenue" on its income statement.

 OBSERVATION #3: When measured by Return on Assets, drug channels companies’ profitability looks much better.